HaniaNassalska/currency-converter-react/README.md

 # Currency-converter  💰
-This is my next little project, in which you can convert Polish zloty to EUR, USD or GBP.
+This is my next little project, in which you can convert Polish zloty to other currencies.
 I made it as one of the tasks during the Front-end developer course (youcode.pl), which I’ve been attending.
+## Used technologies
+- Create React App
+- Java Script ES6+
+- JSX
+- React Hooks
+- Styled Components
+- Data imported from API
+- CSS Grid
 ## How does it looks like?
 ![How does it looks like?](https://github.com/HaniaNassalska/currency-converter-react/blob/main/readme.gif)
 ## [Demo version](https://hanianassalska.github.io/currency-converter-react/)